ADVERTISEMENT

 Community Member

-Wooden frame with script definition of the word 'hygge' The Danish and Norwegian word "hygge" refers to an atmosphere of coziness and "comfortable conviviality," as well as sentiments of well-being and contentment.
+Wooden frame displaying the script definition of hygge, highlighting culture facts reflecting diversity and beauty of the world.
+The Danish and Norwegian word "hygge" refers to an atmosphere of coziness and "comfortable conviviality," as well as sentiments of well-being and contentment.
 In essence, hygge is about creating cozy social gatherings and intimate get-togethers with family and friends.
 It's the feeling of wellbeing and a warm atmosphere.

 en.wikipedia.org , Julian Hochgesang Report